abiydv/terraform/ecs/README.md

 ## Prerequisites
 While this module creates most of the resources ECS needs, there are a few resources it expects to exist.
 Following must exist in the account -
- - VPC with 2 public and 2 private subnets tagged Tier:Public, Tier:Private
+ - VPC with 2 public and 2 private subnets tagged Tier:Public, Tier:Private (can be created using cloudformation template [vpc-stack](https://github.com/abiydv/cloudformation/tree/master/vpc))
  - ACM certificate for the Load balancer 443 listener
  - ECR Repository (can be created using [ecr](https://github.com/abiydv/terraform/tree/master/ecr) module)
  - An IMAGE:TAG combination in the ECR repository

 ## How to use

-Checkout the repository, modify the values as indicated in the files, and execute the base template first create a S3 backend
+Checkout the repository, modify the values as indicated in the files, and execute the base template first to create a S3 backend
 ```
 cd base
 terraform init